Investing & Wealth Building

 Richify's AI agents provide educational context during market volatility, helping you understand what is happening on the TSX and globally — and why staying the course is often the right call.

-Ready to put bear market / bull market to work for you?
+Track every account and put bear market / bull market to work — in one app.